alinacao2000/thermo_project/README.md

 ---

-## Contributing
-To contribute to this project, please refer to the `CONTRIBUTING.md` guidelines.

----

-## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

----

 ## Contact
-For more information, feel free to reach out at: `your_email@email.com`
+For more information, feel free to reach out at: `yicao.alina@email.com`

 ---

 ## Acknowledgements
-- Special thanks to Professor X and Dr. Y for their guidance and expertise.
+- Special thanks to Dr. Thi Vo for his guidance and expertise.

 ---

-This `README.md` is concise and directs readers to the wiki for a more detailed explanation.
-This way, the repository remains organized and easier to navigate.
-Feel free to modify the text according to your specific needs.